austinagii/Ember/README.md

 # Ember🔥: A Simplified Autograd Library for Learning Neural Networks

 Ember is a lightweight C++/Python library designed to help anyone (including me 😅) have a better understanding of the inner workings of neural networks and automatic differentiation.
-Inspired by [PyTorch](https://github.com/pytorch/pytorch)'s autograd engine with a mix of [micrograd](https://github.com/karpathy/micrograd) and [tinygrad](https://github.com/tinygrad/tinygrad) (I'd encourage you to check out the last two if you haven't already), Ember offers a simplified implementation while maintaining a familiar interface, making it a useful as a stepping stone to transitioning to PyTorch’s full capabilities.
+Inspired by [PyTorch](https://github.com/pytorch/pytorch)'s autograd engine with a mix of [micrograd](https://github.com/karpathy/micrograd) and [tinygrad](https://github.com/tinygrad/tinygrad) (I'd encourage you to check out the last two if you haven't already), Ember offers a simplified implementation while maintaining a familiar interface, making it a useful as a stepping stone to transitioning to PyTorch's full capabilities.

 ## Why Ember?

-Understanding the internals of a neural network’s training process can be pretty challenging, especially when diving right in with a production-grade framework like PyTorch, with all it's necessary optimizations.
+Understanding the internals of a neural network's training process can be pretty challenging, especially when diving right in with a production-grade framework like PyTorch, with all it's necessary optimizations.
 If you're like me, you like to peek under the hood to get a good idea of how things work but wished you could just see the implementation of the core concepts without getting lost in the details.
 </br></br>
 Ember aims to accomplish this by providing a clear, concise and documentation first approach to implementating key concepts like computational graphs and reverse-mode automatic differentiation, while keeping mostly the same interface as PyTorch.